-But let’s back up: some take the Council’s final decision as they weeded through the books under consideration, as inspired.
-So, while they did not write (or doctor) inspired writings (as writer Dan Brown claims), some will consider their list to be inspired.
-This is mostly a Catholic understanding, as the full apostolic authority of Peter (and the others) has been conferred on the Church and its envoys and future papal decisions.
+Now, some will consider their list of books to be inspired.
+This is mostly a Catholic understanding, as they believe the full apostolic authority of Peter has been conferred onto the Church and its envoys and future papal decisions.

 CANON: A LIST OF INSPIRED BOOKS

-The nuanced Protestant position acknowledges the important work of the Council of Nicaea in the final form our Bible takes.
+The nuanced Protestant position acknowledges the important work of early Church Fathers and Councils in the final form our Bible takes.
 However, Protestants would not consider the list of books decided on as inspired, but rather the bishops simply helped the Church establish the very criteria you are asking about.
 That is, “what makes a book God-breathed?”
 Thus, the result was not an inspired list of books, but a list of inspired books.

-This is a long way of getting at your question: the Church (in a final way at Nicaea) did not make the Bible the Word of God, but they gave us language for how to think about what makes the Bible the Word of God.
-In the same way that same church did not make God a Trinity, but they gave us language to frame God’s tri-personal nature.
+Thus, the Church did not make the Bible the Word of God, but it did give us language for how to think about what makes a work belong in the Bible.
+In the same way, that same church did not make God a Trinity, but they gave us language to frame God’s tri-personal nature.
 We owe them a great debt on both counts.

-So, their criteria for which books could be considered as canon (IE. met the measure of “inspired”) answers your question “why” some books are canonized and others are not.
+So, their criteria for which books should be considered as canon (IE. met the measure of “inspired”) answers your question why some books are canonized and others are not.

 Their criteria in a nutshell was threefold: